strukturag/libheif/README.md

 HEIF is a new image file format employing HEVC (h.265) image coding for the best compression ratios currently possible.

-Libheif makes use of [libde265](https://github.com/strukturag/libde265) for the actual image decoding.
+libheif makes use of [libde265](https://github.com/strukturag/libde265) for the actual image decoding.
 Alternative codecs for, e.g., AVC and JPEG can be provided as plugins.